-Sections 120.6(j), 140.9(a) and 141.1(b) provides minimum requirements for computer rooms.
-A computer room is defined in §100.1 as "a room within a building whose primary function is to house electronic equipment and that has a design information technology equipment (ITE) equipment power density exceeding 20 watts/ft2 (215 watts/m2) of conditioned floor area."
-ITE is defined in §100.1 Definitions and "includes computers, data storage, servers, and network/communication equipment located in a computer room."
+Section 140.9(a) provides minimum requirements for conditioning of computer rooms.
+A computer room is defined in §100.1 Definitions as "a room whose primary function is to house electronic equipment and that has a design equipment power density exceeding 20 watts/ft of conditioned floor area."